psu13/mutable-hakyll/posts/lightroom-2.md

 In the past I would find myself still using other tools for either stage 1 or 2 of this process.
 I’m not much of a cataloger.
 So LR does the job I need there, even if its not too good at it.
-However, I used to find that Photomechanic was stil faster at import and tagging, and that I needed Photoshop for complicated local adjustments.
+However, I used to find that Photomechanic was still faster at import and tagging, and that I needed Photoshop for complicated local adjustments.

 Well, not anymore.
 The import and tagging in Lightroom has improved, and performance is